maybe-finance/maybe/README.md

 Maybe is a fully working personal finance app that can be [self hosted with Docker](docs/hosting/docker.md).

+## Forking and Attribution

+This repo is no longer maintained.
+You’re free to fork it under the AGPLv3.
+To stay compliant and avoid trademark issues:

+- Be sure to include the original [AGPLv3 license](https://github.com/maybe-finance/maybe/blob/main/LICENSE) and clearly state in your README that your fork is based on Maybe Finance but is **not affiliated with or endorsed by** Maybe Finance Inc.
+- "Maybe" is a trademark of Maybe Finance Inc. and therefore, use of it is NOT allowed in forked repositories (or the logo)

 ## Local Development Setup

 **If you are trying to _self-host_ the Maybe app, stop here.
 You